Skip to main content

 But not all misinformation is deliberately spread to cause harm.
 Sometimes users share misinformation without realising it.

-Online, there is such a large amount of information from different sources that it can be hard to know who or what to believe.
-It may not be clear where the information has come from, who wrote it, or when it was produced.
+With an endless amount of information from different sources online, it can be difficult to know who or what to believe.
+It may not be clear where the information came from, who wrote it, or when it was produced.

-When we share something online, we do not always stop to think whether it is true.
-Misinformation can be new, surprising, or emotive.
-This can make us more likely to share it and it can often spread faster than the facts.
+When we share something online, we don't always stop to think whether it is true or trustworthy.
+Disinformation and misinformation can often be new, surprising or designed to create an emotional response.
+This can make us more likely to share it before checking the facts.

 Check the source.
-Does the story come from a credible website or a verified account?
+Does the information come from a credible website or a verified account?
 Check if other credible sources are covering the story.

 Verify the information.
 Check official sources or visit a fact-checking website.